FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 //...
 ```

 Let's cover both of these options.
-First, let's write the code for each of the `generate*` functions and store the values in a server-side session: XXX not in the code
+First, let's write the code for each of the `generate*` functions and store the values in a server-side session:

 ```javascript
 const crypto = require('crypto');